Things to do in Perth: Where to Eat, Drink, Stay and Play

 Pristine beaches of turquoise water and soft sandy shores, Perth’s beaches are postcard-perfect.
 A standout among the many is Cottesloe Beach, namely because it is an ideal spot for swimming, surfing and snorkelling, but it also boasts some great waterfront cafes and eateries that sit in the shade of Norfolk Pines.
 It’s a short 20-minute drive from the city centre, making it a popular day-trip.

 Subiaco (or as the locals call it, Subi) is one stylish suburb, just west of Perth’s CBD.
-It’s the centre of fashion and all things shopping.
 Boutiques and big-name brands grace the many storefronts, as do providores and delicatessens.
-The weekend markets at the Subiaco Pavillion draws a crowd, and although the on-trend cafes and eateries make a fair trade during the day, the night time crowd are well and truly bustling.
+The weekend Farmers Market draws a crowd, as does the Subi Night Market which takes over Market Square Park every Saturday night in summer.
+Plus, with some of Perth’s best cafes and eateries, this is easily one of the hottest postcodes in Perth.

 With its pristine white-sand beaches, clear waters, and a laid-back vibe that captures the essence of Australian beach culture, Scarborough has got to be on your Perth bucket list.
 Whether you're after a day of relaxation on the beach, keen to give surfing a go, or just want to soak up the beachside vibes, the Scarborough esplanade has it all.
 As the sun sets over the Indian Ocean, the beachfront transforms into a vibrant hub of activity, with fun bars, plenty of alfresco dining, and a buzzing energy.